-World-class pianist Janice Weber returns for her fourth appearance in Ogunquit, this time bringing with her a dazzling program of Pops Classics.
+World-class pianist Janice Weber returns for her fourth appearance in Ogunquit, this time bringing with her a dazzling program of Pops Classics associated with a variety of great films.
 This vivacious performer has a reputation for programing the most exciting and technically challenging selections – which will no doubt apply even to this lighter program!

 “Ms. Weber is also a concert pianist of cliffhanging panache and daredevil brilliance.”
 Ellen Pfeifer, The Wall Street Journal